freeCodeCamp/guide/pages/docs/certificates-guide/use-comments-to-clarify-code/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Comments to Clarify Code"
+title: "Use Comments to Clarify Code"
+parent: "certificates-guide"
 ---

 When we start using jQuery, we will modify HTML elements without needing to actually change them in HTML.